Island in the Middle of the Chesapeake Bay

 Returning to the Mainland

 We were treated to another history lesson on our voyage from Tangier back to Cristfield when by coincidence we sat across from Dewey Crockett, a native islander who served as mayor, undertaker, medic, teacher, church music director and assistant principal.
 We learned that residents have to wear many hats in a small community.
-The islanders have resisted changes that have altered the mainland, such as alcohol, lotteries and even a movie deal.
-Dewey said that because everyone knows each other it is easier to keep an eye on the children, who still find the enjoyment in playing sports or running skiffs across the marshes.
+The Islanders have resisted changes that have altered the mainland, such as alcohol, lotteries and even a movie deal.
+Dewey said that because everyone knows each other it is easier to keep an eye on the children, who still find the enjoyment of playing sports or running skiffs across the marshes.

 The watermen support Tangier Island’s population of 525, but according to Dewey, fewer young people are choosing a career as a waterman.
 The graduating classes have become smaller, and the State has not replaced retired teachers.
 Some illegal drugs have worked their way to the island.
 The tourist industry has helped the economy a bit, but it remains a question whether the island can continue to exist with the dual pressures of modernization and global climate change.

 Generally, the social hierarchical structure is fairly flat.
 The houses are small, and structures, while preserved, are not modernized, with the exception of the community health center.
-For children, the island would seem like a paradise with freedom to run through the allies and gravestones and to venture out in the marshes in small boats.
-The islanders seem to love their island and their life there.
+For children, the island would seem like a paradise with the freedom to run through the allies and gravestones and to venture out in the marshes in small boats.
+The Islanders seem to love their island and their life there.
 I can feel invigorated by the salt air and stormy skies but almost impossible to capture what these folks experience in their close-knit community.
 If global climate change destroys this culture, the loss will never be recovered.